 - Special 7 Summits Club Elbrus meda

 - Moscow services

 - Personal equipment rentals

-- Extra (personal) guides and porters
+- Personal guides and porters during the ascent night

 - Insurance (medical and other)

 - Snow Cat service on summit day.
 (This must be paid in cash in Rubles, though if needed, your guides can